Der nette Mann: Deutschland

 This is an over-patriotic song.
 The Böhse Onkelz were - so they say - unpolitical skinheads at this time.
 "Deutschland" begins with the lines "Auch zwölf dunkle Jahre in deiner Geschichte macht unsre Verbundenheit mit dir nicht zunichte.
 Es gibt kein Land frei von Dreck und Scherben, hier sind wir geboren, hier wollen wir sterben" ("Also twelve dark years in your history destroyed not our solidarity to you / There's no state free from dirt and debris.
 Here are we born, here we want to die.").
 Critics state, that this is in fact a deliberate belittlement of the Nazi years.

 At a concert in Lübeck in 1985 singer Kevin changed the lyrics to "Schwarz-Weiß-Rot wir stehn zu dir" (Black-white-red, we stand to you) instead of "Schwarz-Rot-Gold wir stehn zu dir" (Black-red-gold, we stand to you), with the former being the colours of the banned Reichskriegsflagge as opposed to the official federal German flag.
 The rest of the band allegedly distanced itself from the singer and the changed lyrics after the concert (although they claimed this years after the incident).

 Mädchen

-This was deemed a sexistic song.
+This song was deemed sexist.
 "Mädchen, Mädchen, komm und spreiz die Beine / Mädchen, Mädchen, du weißt schon, was ich meine" ("Girl, girl, come and spread your legs / girl, girl, you know what I mean") and "Mädchen, Mädchen, nimm ihn in den Mund" ("Girl, girl, take it in your mouth") are some examples.
 "Mädchen" was another factor in the embargo because of the "pornographic content" of these lyrics.